How can I track interactions with popups and content?

 <div class="et_pb_column et_pb_column_4_4 et_pb_column_16 et_pb_css_mix_blend_mode_passthrough et-last-child" data-track-content>

-3. Add a content name, piece, and target to HTML.
-You can add only a name.
-For example:
+3. Add a content name, piece and target to your HTML.

 <button type="submit" class="et_pb_contact_submit et_pb_button piwikContentPiece" >Subscribe</button>